grrrian/canvas123/README.md

 # README #

-A demo web application powered by Firebase (DB + Cloud Functions), React, Node, and Stripe.
+A Web Application & Node backend powered by Firebase (Auth + DB + Cloud Functions), React, and Stripe.

 A website on which one can select pictures they wish printed on a canvas.
 Check out the demo at: https://tilesbyjoe.firebaseapp.com.